lzim/mtl/blue/session02/s02_learner/mtl_session02_see.md

 ## Your Team Data Folder

 ### 3. Scroll to your team folder at the bottom of the page.
 Open the data_ui folder and open your data_ui file in Excel.
 - Click on the data_ui file.
-This will show a preview in your Explorer or Edge browser window.
+This will show a preview in your browser window.
 - Click on "Edit Workbook" dropdown at the top and then, "Edit in Excel."

 [![](https://github.com/lzim/teampsd/blob/master/resources/gifs/mtl_2.0/edit_in_excel.gif)](#DontLink)